Sunny-117/v8-rs/README.md

 ### 📖 About

-V8-RS is an educational JavaScript engine written in Rust, designed to help developers understand how modern JavaScript engines (like V8) work under the hood.
+V8-RS is a JavaScript engine written in Rust, designed to help developers understand how modern JavaScript engines (like V8) work under the hood.

 This project implements a complete compiler frontend and bytecode interpreter, including lexical analysis, parsing, bytecode generation, and virtual machine execution.